thespcrewroy/SoftwareEngineeringTutorials/README.md

 ## Documentation
 * **Markdown (MD):** a lightweight markup language used to format plain text into structured documents with simple syntax
+    * **README.md:** provides an overview, setup instructions, and usage details for a software project
+    * **SECURITY.md:** outlines security policies, vulnerability reporting procedures, and supported software versions
+    * **CODE_OF_CONDUCT.md:** defines community behavior standards, participation guidelines, and enforcement policies for contributors
+    * **CONTRIBUTING.md:** details the coding standards, workflows, and submission guidelines contributors must follow
+* **LICENSE:** specifies the legal terms, permissions, and restrictions for using, modifying, and distributing a software project
-* **Markdown XML (MDX):** combines Markdown with JSX, allowing developers to embed React components directly inside Markdown
+* **Markdown XML (MDX):** combines Markd own with JSX, allowing developers to embed React components directly inside Markdown
 * **Docusaurus:** static-site open-source documentation website generator framework built by Meta
 * **Vitepress:** a static site generator built on top of Vite and Vue for building documentation websites
 * **Mkdocs:** a static site generator for creating project documentation websites using Markdown files
 * **Gatsby:** a React-based static site generation framework used to build fast and optimized websites
+* **GitHub Gist:** a lightweight GitHub feature for storing, sharing, and version-controlling individual code snippets and text files
+* **[Pastebin](https://pastebin.com/):** online service for storing and sharing plain text, code snippets, and logs

 ## Desktop
 * **.NET:** a Microsoft software development platform and runtime for building enterprise applications using C# and F#
 * **ElectronJS:** a framework for building cross-platform desktop applications using Javascript, CSS, and HTML

 ## Mobile App Development
+* **Swift:** modern programming language developed by Apple for building fast, safe, and efficient applications across Apple OS
+* **Kotlin:** a modern statically typed programming language designed for concise, safe, and interoperable development for Android
-* **SwiftUI:** Apple’s declarative UI framework for building user interfaces across iOS, macOS, watchOS, and tvOS applications.
+* **SwiftUI:** Apple’s declarative UI framework for building user interfaces across iOS, macOS, watchOS, and tvOS applications
 * **Jetpack Compose:** Android’s modern declarative UI toolkit by Google for building native Android interfaces
 * **React-Native:** JavaScript-based framework developed by Meta for building cross-platform mobile apps
-* **Fluter:** Google’s UI toolkit for building fast, cross-platform mobile, web, and desktop applications from a single Dart codebase.
+* **Fluter:** Google’s UI toolkit for building fast, cross-platform mobile, web, and desktop applications from a single Dart codebase
 * **Dart:** programming language developed by Google for building cross-platform applications with the Flutter framework
 * **Ionic:** uses web technologies like HTML, CSS, and JavaScript to build mobile and desktop applications